 Hopefully, you’re never in a situation where you believe that your spouse has failed to disclose marital assets in your divorce proceedings.
 Unfortunately, there are times when one party to the divorce or domestic partnership dissolution has taken active steps to conceal money or property in an effort to preserve what they consider to be their own money and keep their former partner from gaining a share in it.
 Courts have uniformly held that willfully concealing assets from a spouse in a divorce action constitutes fraud.
 In some cases, the entire Divorce Judgment will be set aside.
 Other times, assuming the asset or account is found, courts have assigned 100% of that asset to the aggrieved spouse and/or awarded lawyer fees as sanctions.
-Bad faith financial activities often result in an unfair settlement (if they are not uncovered prior to resolution of the divorce action).
+Bad faith financial activities often result in an unfair settlement (if they are not uncovered prior to the resolution of the divorce action).

 How are Assets Concealed?

 The most common type of concealment we have seen in our practice occurs when one spouse considers separation months or years before the divorce action is filed and engages in a systematic ‘plot’ to hide assets or earnings from their ‘partner.’
 For example, they might transfer money or assets to a family member, paramour or friend.
 Television and film want us to believe that a more common method of hiding assets includes funneling money into an offshore account.
-However, we find that more commonly, a spouse simply provides incomplete or missing information in their mandatory financial disclosures or ‘pays off’ non existent debts.
-Sometimes a spouse pays off a separate property asset or debt with joint funds or deliberately delays business profits, bonuses or raises until after separation.
-Untrustworthy spouses who own their own business may try more calculated methods to try and lower the value of a community property business by skimming cash off the top, paying nonexistent employees, inflating business expenses and paying close friends or colleagues money for services that were not rendered (with the intention of receiving the money back after the divorce is finalized).
+However, we find that more commonly, a spouse simply provides incomplete or missing information in their mandatory financial disclosures or ‘pays off’ non-existent debts.
+Sometimes a spouse pays off a separate property asset or debt with joint funds or deliberately delays business profits, bonuses, or raises until after separation.
+Untrustworthy spouses who own their own business may try more calculated methods to try and lower the value of a community property business by skimming cash off the top, paying nonexistent employees, inflating business expenses, and paying close friends or colleagues money for services that were not rendered (with the intention of receiving the money back after the divorce is finalized).

 Most People Do Not Engage in These Types of Behaviors

 Ok, our readers are smart and know that not every ex is unethical.
-This is just a reminder that emotions get the best of us, and sometimes we spend good money after bad — trying to locate a non existent breach of trust.
-Sometimes, the best thing a distrustful spouse can do, is start by investigating documents that can be easily accessed (bank statements, tax returns etc) to see if anything looks ‘fishy.’
-If that doesn’t produce anything but you are still feeling like something is ‘not right’, think about employing a forensic accountant / expert to review financials for a specified period of time – to see if anything turns up.
+This is just a reminder that emotions get the best of us, and sometimes we spend good money after bad — trying to locate a non-existent breach of trust.
+Sometimes, the best thing a distrustful spouse can do is start by investigating documents that can be easily accessed (bank statements, tax returns, etc) to see if anything looks ‘fishy.’
+If that doesn’t produce anything but you are still feeling like something is ‘not right’, think about employing a forensic accountant/expert to review financials for a specified period of time – to see if anything turns up.
 More (expensive and expansive) legal techniques can be employed if necessary to help trace assets and missing funds.